Zapharaos/gandhi-discord-bot/README.md

 - a yearly calendar heatmap for each time statistic mentioned above (per user or per guild)
 - daily streaks (how many days in a row the user has been active)
 - total joins (how many times the user has joined a voice channel)
-- total time spent in voice channels

 ## Download

 Click on [this link](https://discord.com/oauth2/authorize?client_id=1345799506217930876) to add the bot to your server.
 Enable the required permissions and you're good to go!

-The first step is to set the log channel for the bot to log user activities.
+The first step is to set the log channel for the bot to log user activities inside voice channels.
 Use the following command:
 - `/setlogchannel [channel]` - Set the log channel for the bot

 Now every user's actions in voice channels will be logged in the specified channel.